Pshailu163/powerbi-sales-dashboard/README.md

 ## 🚀 Project Overview

-This project is an interactive Power BI dashboard to analyze sales, profit, and customer trends.
+Built an interactive dashboard using Power BI to analyze sales performance and trends.

----

 ## 📌 Features